 On January 30, 2020, the World Health Organization designated the novel coronavirus, COVID-19, outbreak as a Public Health Emergency of International Concern.
 On March 7, 2020 the Governor of New York State declared a State disaster emergency for the entire State of New York pursuant to Executive Order 202.
-Subsequently, the Governor issued additional Executive Orders in response to the COVID-19 crisis including orders directing the closure of schools, directing non-essential work personnel to work from home, and directing non-essential gatherings of individuals of any size for any reason to be canceled or postponed.
-As a result, it is necessary for the Department to adopt emergency regulations to address numerous issues resulting from the interruptions caused by the COVID-19 crisis.
+Subsequently, the Governor issued additional Executive Orders in response to the COVID-19 crisis including orders directing the closure of schools and directing non-essential work personnel to work from home.
+In response the Department adopted emergency regulations at the April 2020 Board of Regents Meeting, effective April 7, to address numerous issues resulting from the interruptions caused by the COVID-19 crisis.
 The proposed amendment provides flexibility related to the following:

-- Instructional day and hour requirements; - The service of pleadings and supporting papers for appeals to the Commissioner pursuant to Education Law §310; - Charter school lotteries, reporting requirements, and payments by public school districts to Charter schools; - Annual visits to nonpublic nursery schools and kindergartens by Department staff; - Annual assessments for homeschool students; - Continuous experience requirements for certain professions;
+- Instructional day and hour requirements; - The service of pleadings and supporting papers for appeals to the Commissioner pursuant to Education Law §310; - Charter school lotteries, reporting requirements, and payments by public school districts to Charter schools; - Annual visits to nonpublic nursery schools and kindergartens by Department staff; - Annual assessments for homeschool students: - Continuous experience requirements for certain professions; - Examination timeframe requirements for Public Accounting applicants;

-- Examination timeframe requirements for Public Accounting applicants; - Educational program requirements for licensure in a profession under Title VII of the Education Law; - In person supervision experience requirements for certain professions; - Filing and submission timelines for Part 83 and Part 87 appeals to the Commissioner; - The definition of the term "prospective school employee"; - Certain procedures and timeframes for special education due process hearings; - Timeframes related to special education programs and services; - Filings with the Office of State Review; - Certain timelines relating to Bilingual education; - English language learners' annual assessment; - Unit of study requirements; - Required Dignity for All Students Act (DASA) training; - Teacher performance assessments (edTPA); - Statement of continued eligibility (SOCE) and limited extension application deadline, and special education full-time teaching experience deadline; and - School and district accountability.
+- Educational program requirements for licensure in a profession under Title VII of the Education Law; - In person supervision experience requirements for certain professions; - Filing and submission timelines for Part 83 and Part 87 appeals to the Commissioner; - The definition of the term "prospective school employee"; - Certain procedures and timeframes for special education due process hearings; - Timeframes related to special education programs and services; - Filings with the Office of State Review; - Certain timelines relating to Bilingual education; - English language learners' annual assessment; - Unit of study requirements; - Required Dignity for All Students Act (DASA) training; - Teacher performance assessments (edTPA); - Statement of continued eligibility (SOCE) and limited extension application deadline, and special education full-time teaching experience deadline; and - School and district accountability.

-Because the Board of Regents meets at scheduled intervals, the earliest the proposed amendment could be presented for regular (nonemergency) adoption, after publication in the State Register and expiration of the 60-day public comment period required in the State Administrative Procedure Act (SAPA) sections 201(1) and (5), is the July 2020 Regents meeting.
+The Department has revised the proposed amendment to provide clarification and additional flexibility for regulatory requirements relating to teacher performance assessments.
+Because the Board of Regents meets at scheduled intervals, the earliest the proposed amendment could be presented for regular (nonemergency) adoption, after publication in the State Register and expiration of the 45-day public comment period required in the State Administrative Procedure Act (SAPA) section 201(4-a), is the September 2020 Regents meeting.
 However, because the COVID-19 crisis is presently affecting the State of New York, emergency action is necessary for the preservation of public health and the general welfare in order to immediately provide flexibility for certain regulatory requirements in response to the COVID-19 crisis.

-It is anticipated that the proposed rule will be presented for adoption as a permanent rule at the July 2020 Regents meeting, which is the first scheduled meeting after the 60-day public comment period prescribed in SAPA for State agency rule makings.
-However, since the emergency regulation will expire before the July meeting, it is anticipated that an additional emergency action will be presented for adoption at the June 2020 Regents meeting.
+It is anticipated that the proposed rule will be presented for adoption as a permanent rule at the September 2020 Regents meeting, which is the first scheduled meeting after the 45-day public comment period prescribed in SAPA for State agency rule makings.
+However, since the emergency regulation will expire before the September meeting, it is anticipated that an additional emergency action will be presented for adoption at the June and July 2020 Regents meetings.